When we first started searching for the right dog breed for our family, there were a few breeds on our short list.

 They are also a good family dog if you are looking for companionship.

-Vizslas don’t like being left along for long periods of time and are much happier hanging out with the family inside and outside the home.
+Vizslas don’t like being left along for long periods of time and don’t make good guard dogs.
+They are much happier hanging out with the family inside and outside the home.

 They aren’t really suited to living outdoors as their coat is very short and thin.